-The research will result in a monograph (with Manchester University Press), a co-edited essay collection (with Bloomsbury Academic), a documentary film (created in collaboration with Four Corners London) and the podcast series Graphic Interventions.
-This site hosts news and updates on the project as it develops.
+The research resulted in the book Showing Resistance: Propaganda and Modernist exhibitions in Britain, 1933-53 (with Manchester University Press), the co-edited essay collection Exhibitions Beyond Boundaries: Transnational Exchanges through Art, Architecture and Design (with Bloomsbury Academic), the documentary film Art on the Streets (created in collaboration with Four Corners London) and the podcast series Graphic Interventions.
+This site hosted news and updates on the project as it developed.

 Contact: